ecadlabs/taquito/docs/consensus_key.md

 Starting from Lima protocol, these 2 new operations will be available:

 ## Update Consensus Key
 This is a manager operation that must be signed by the manager key of the baker.
 This operation updates the consensus key of the baker to `PUBLIC_KEY` starting from the current cycle plus `PRESERVED_CYCLES + 1`.
-A consensus key can only be used by a signle baker, the operation will fail otherwise
+A consensus key can only be used by a single baker, the operation will fail otherwise.

 ### Examples
 ```typescript